susmita2162/Distribiuted_OS_ToyStore-Project/README.md

 To make sure that our toy store doesn't lose any order information due to crash failures, we want to replicate the order service.
 When you start the toy store application, you should first start the catalog service.
 Then you start three replicas of the order service, each with a unique id number and its own database file.
 There should always be 1 leader node and the rest are follower nodes.
-You do **NOT** need to implement a leader election algorithm.
-Instead the front-end service will always try to pick the node with the highest id number as the leader.
+Front-end service will always try to pick the node with the highest id number as the leader.

 When the front-end service starts, it will read the id number and address of each replica of the order service (this can be done using configuration files/environment variables/command line